amiiit/allfmt/README.md

 Now let's configure a key combination for this:
 ----------------------------------------------

-In IntelliJK go to Preferences -> IDE Settings -> Keymap -> External Tools -> Formatting Tools -> allfmt (double click)
+In IntelliJ go to Preferences -> IDE Settings -> Keymap -> External Tools -> Formatting Tools -> allfmt (double click)
 -> add keyboard shortcut

 I chose alt-cmd-K because it's close to alt-cmd-L which is default Intellij for code formatting, but you can choose everything you want.

+You should be able to *fmt* any dart, go or js by hitting your chosed keyboard shortcut.
+Enjoy~